si9int/ScreenShooter/README.md

   -s, --subdomain  result of a subdomain-scan

 ```
-ScreenShooter will take a masscan-result by default.
+"ScreenShooter" will take a masscan-result by default.
 If you want to use a list of subdomains add `-s` as additional parameter.

 **Example**